The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 This pair of clippers are corded to be able to operate with such power.
 However, a corded option may not be best for some fearful dogs, or those who want to do their clipping in the backyard.
 That’s why we love that it gives you the cordless option.

 To achieve a longer cut than 1/16th inch, you’ll need to purchase Andis guide combs that are compatible with this particular blade, or purchase an additional blade, like the Andis #7 blade.
+In our experience, the guide combs make it much harder to run the clippers through your dog’s coat, especially if their coat is curly.
+It may be easier to buy a longer blade and hold it farther from your dog’s skin to get a longer cut.
+This can make it less even, though.

 Best dog clippers for thick or curly coats